General Behavioral Issues:

 Finally, disrespect directed toward the coaching staff is NEVER acceptable.
 By simple virtue of her/his position, each coach deserves the respect of each student.
 The Apostle Paul reminds each of us to respect those in authority over us and that should be practiced and behaved on this competitive team.
 Some coaches have strengths in areas that others may not, but that does not invalidate their expertise.
 Certain acts of disrespect may result in immediate dismissal from the team.

 While representing Concordia by attending and/or participating in a tournament, each member of the Forensics Team will be expected to subscribe to the Student Code of Conduct.
 Additionally, and for clarity, please note the following:

-- Sexual Activity –Individuals, whether students or coaches, not married to one another may not engage in sexual activities at tournaments.
-Affectionate behavior that is not sexual in nature between couples who are dating, engaged or married are appropriate, so long as they do not create an uncomfortable atmosphere for the rest of the team.
+- Sexual Activity: Individuals, whether students or coaches, not married to one another may not engage in sexual activities at tournaments.
+Affectionate behavior that is not sexual in nature between couples who are dating, engaged or married is appropriate, so long as they do not create an uncomfortable atmosphere for the rest of the team.
 Non-married members of the opposite sex may not sleep in the same room.